-- Personal donations continued to be a great help to us, raising £12,118.00 during the year. - For 2018/2019 we were made one of the Captain's selected charities at Stourbridge Golf Club for his two year term of office.
-We have received some further personal donations already £1,150 + Gift Aid, from a donation webpage which was set up, and a number of events were held throughout 2018.
-With further events planned for 2019, we are hopeful of a substantial collection for us by the end of the coming year. - We were involved with a number of fundraising events, which collectively raised £6,387.44 during the year.
-They covered a wide range of different types of event from the Hagley Golf Club Seniors Captain's charity, to Kinver Floral Arts, the Butterfly Fellowship 2012, The Netherton Methodist Wives Club, the Ellenvale Singers, Pedmore Mens Club, St Thomas's Church Christmas Tree Festival, Stourbridge Tennis Club Christmas Card Collection.
-A sponsored runner in the Edinburgh Marathon raised a further £3,010.00, bringing the events total to £9,397.44. - Gift Aid was again promptly paid, following our claim in April, amounting to £6,715.68.
-Further Gift Aid was claimed by Everyclick for direct donations to our funding pages. - We sadly lost one of our older established regular donors during the year, but the total raised reached £5,058.50, plus Gift Aid to be claimed in April 2019 for the period 06.04.18 to 05.04.19.
-With several donors having recently increased their regular amounts, this area continues to grow and is becoming a much appreciated source of funds, although we would like to be able to grow it much further. - Charitable Foundations were a great help during the year.
-Fortunately, our work was well accepted, and we received total backing of £49,450.
-We would particularly like to mention the Robert McAlpine Foundation, which continue to support us yearly, and their donation is very important to us, and a very great help. - Beyond that, company donations were significantly higher at £12,210 following the receipt of £10,000 from a local company Alloy Wire International. - We received the proceeds from collections at the funerals of three deceased estates, and these totalled £1,095.23. - So once again our total income was raised from a very varied number of sources, and while we do have some stable income, we intend to focus on trying to increase these sources in 2019. - While grants made were once again above income, we were still
+- Personal donations continued to be a great help to us, raising £13,730 during the year. - For 2018/2019 we were made one of the Captain's selected charities at Stourbridge Golf Club for his two year term of office.
+We have received some further personal donations already of £1,150 plus Gift Aid, from a donation webpage which was set up, and a number of events were held throughout 2018/2019.
+We expect to receive our remaining share of the funds raised early in 2020. - We were involved with a number of fundraising events, which collectively raised £8,006.06 during the year.
+They covered a wide range of different types of event from the Butterfly Fellowship 2012, The Netherton Methodist Wives Club, Stourbridge Tennis Club Roy Bradley Squash Tournament and a Christmas Card Collection, a collection at the Stourbridge Motorcycle Club Annual Rally, Stourbridge Rugby Club Member Birthday Party, Npower Staff/Company matched collection, Stourbridge Rotary Collection, Kinver Rotary Whiskey Tasting Evening, The Greenfield Singers and the Newsquest selected charity at the Annual Forging a Future Awards, a Cap Gemini Competition, as well as many other smaller groups collecting for us. - Gift Aid was again promptly paid by HMRC, following our claim in April, amounting to £5,556.16.
+Further Gift Aid was claimed by Everyclick for direct donations to our funding pages. - The total raised from our regular donors reached £4,932.00, plus Gift Aid to be claimed in April 2020 for the period 06.04.19 to 05.04.20.
+This was slightly down on the previous year due to the sad loss of a regular supporter, but most of the loss was covered by increases by two other donors and the addition of a new member supporting us.
+This area is a much appreciated source of funds, although we would like to be able to grow it much further. - Charitable Foundations were a great help during the year.
+Fortunately, our work was well accepted, and we received total backing of £63,750.
+We would particularly like to mention the Robert McAlpine Foundation, who continue to support us yearly, and their donation is very important to us, and a very great help. - Beyond that, company donations added a useful £1,500 - There were no Deceased Estate Collections this year, which is not an area we wish to see anyway, although a decision to select us